 Like most global industries, the food and drink market is progressing at an incredible rate, with innovation driven by increasing demand, changing consumer landscapes and the need to address serious planetary issues.
 Such factors have led to a wave of technological development and the major players have been forced to adapt or fall behind those who do.
 From the start of the process, producing food, to the way people dispose of the end waste, the whole supply chain is being scrutinised.
-Here we run through some of the most exciting recent innovations in the food industry, showing how businesses in the sector are evolving to keep up with a changing world.
+Here we run through some of the most exciting recent R&D innovations in the food industry.

 The world’s population is growing exponentially – at over 7.5 billion it is more than double what it was in 1970 and the UN expects it to reach 10 billion by around 2050.
 That’s a lot more mouths to feed and the food industry needs to react quickly in order to meet this soaring demand.